mdreece/Quick-HDRI-Controls/README.md

 ![QHDRIC_Shortcut](https://github.com/user-attachments/assets/2386ee2a-7904-42e4-92fb-05bf0d9c8e85)

  - Set you current shortcut combination
- - Consists of Ctrl, Alt, Del
+ - Consists of Ctrl/Cmd, Alt, Del
  - A-Z key options
 When the key combination is pressed, the HDRI panel will appear where the cursor is